 Do pregnant dogs have discharge?

-Later on in your dog’s pregnancy, when they are ready to go into labor, you may notice a dark green discharge from your dog’s vagina.
+Later on in your dog’s pregnancy, when they are ready to go into labor, you may notice a dark green discharge from your dog’s privates.
 This indicates that your dog’s placenta has detached.
 During these last weeks, your dog’s nipples may begin to leak milk now and then, too.

 However, discharge as early as just 2 weeks into your dog’s pregnancy is not normal, and is a reason to get in contact with your vet.